 This framework might seem a bit ambiguous (it is) and a single question has any number of paths that can lead to any number of answers — it really is at the whim of the interviewer, but by following a skeleton structure, you can avoid going around in circles and make sure that you are not caught in a rabbit hole.

 Let’s say you were asked a question like “We know that number of rides with surge on Uber is usually at 30% but it is at 70% now.
 What could be the reason?”

 There could be any number of answers to that question — but using the framework above, we have arrived at one such root cause here.

 Preparing for a product management interview can be scary given the ambiguous nature of questions, but I hope the frameworks mentioned above help!
 Good luck with your interviewers.

 You can learn more about Gokul on his blog.

-If you're looking for help in cracking PM interviews, you can book a practice interview session with Gokul on our Preppa platform.
+If you're looking for help in cracking Product Management interviews, you can book a practice interview session with Gokul on our Preppa platform.
 Gokul provides detailed and personalized feedback after conducting a 60 minutes of mock interview.